-Figure 4.
-Linear Versus Wrapped Burst Sequence
+Figure 1.3 Linear Versus Wrapped Burst Sequence

 During wrapped transactions, accesses start at a selected location and continue to the end of a configured word group aligned boundary, then wrap to the beginning location in the group, then continue back to the starting location.
 Wrapped bursts are generally used for critical word first cache line fill read transactions.
-During linear transactions, accesses start at a selected location and continue in a sequential manner until the transaction is terminated when CS# returns HIGH.
+During linear transactions, accesses start at a selected location and continue in a sequential manner until the transaction is terminated when CS# returns High.
 Linear transactions are generally used for large contiguous data transfers such as graphic images.
 Since each transaction command selects the type of burst sequence for that transaction, wrapped and linear bursts transactions can be dynamically intermixed as needed.

-2. Product Overview
+2. HyperRAM Product Overview

-The 64-Mb and 128-Mb HyperRAM devices are 1.8 V or 3.0 V core and I/O, synchronous self-refresh Dynamic RAM (DRAM).
+The 64-Mbit HyperRAM device is a 1.8V or 3.0V core and I/O, synchronous self-refresh Dynamic RAM (DRAM).
 The HyperRAM device provides a HyperBus slave interface to the host system.
 HyperBus has an 8-bit (1 byte) wide DDR data bus and uses only word-wide (16-bit data) address boundaries.
 Read transactions provide 16 bits of data during each clock cycle (8 bits on both clock edges).
 Write transactions take 16 bits of data from each clock cycle (8 bits on each clock edge).